Carbon-Penalised Portfolio Insurance Strategies in a Stochastic Factor Model with Partial Information

 The remainder of the paper is organised as follows.
+Section \ref{sec:review} discusses further references.
 Section \ref{sect:model_setting} introduces the model setting.
-In Section \ref{sect:PPI}, we introduce the carbon-penalised PPI strategy.
-In Section \ref{sect:opt_problem_full_info}, we solve the optimisation problem in a full information setting.
-In Section \ref{sect:opt_partial_info} we solve the maximisation problem under partial information.
-We perform a numerical analysis in Section \ref{sect:num_experiments}, and Section \ref{sect:conclusions} poses the conclusions.
-In order to improve the flow of the paper, we provide proof of all results in the Appendix.
+Section \ref{sect:PPI} presents the carbon-penalised PPI strategy.
+Section \ref{sect:opt_problem_full_info} studies the optimisation problem under full information, while Section \ref{sect:opt_partial_info} considers the partial-information case.
+Section \ref{sect:num_experiments} reports the numerical analysis and Section \ref{sect:conclusions} concludes.
+Proofs of all results are collected in the Appendix.